stellirin/go-zerologger/README.md

 ## 📝 Format

-Zerologger is based on the default Logger middleware for Fiber.
+Zerologger was inspired by the default Logger middleware for Fiber, replacing the string buffers with Zerolog Events.
 The key differences are:

 * uses a slice of strings to define the log format
 * no color output options, zerolog does not support it